hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 happen through running the platform without application transactions.
 After the platform keys the roster, the platform restarts itself with a copy of the genesis state and adding to it the TSS key material and ledger id.
-After the platform restarts, application transactions are accepted and the platform starts building a new hashgraph from round 0.
-This ensures that the first user transactions handled by the network are in a block that can be signed as soon as possible.
-The alternative is that blocks will go unsigned until the nodes go through TSS bootstrap, which may be several rounds later.
+After the platform restarts, application transactions are accepted and the platform starts building a new hashgraph, working towards consensus on round 1 with the ability to sign block 1.
+This ensures that the first user transactions handled by the network are in a block that can have a block proof soon as possible.
+The alternative is that blocks will go without block proofs until the nodes go through TSS bootstrap, which may be several rounds later.

 While this solution does not capture the TSS bootstrap communication in the history of the hashgraph after the platform restarts, nodes can cryptographically verify that the setup process took place correctly through using the TSS key material to re-derive the ledger id.
 Each node can validate the TssMessages have come from a sufficient variety of nodes.
-With the assumption that no greater than 1/3 weight is assigned to malicious nodes, the threshold of 1/2 ensures that the malicious nodes will not be able to recover the ledger private key if they collude together.
+With the assumption that less than 1/3 of the weight is assigned to malicious nodes, the threshold of 1/2 ensures that the malicious nodes will not be able to recover the ledger private key if they collude together.

 The process of the platform restarting itself after performing a pre-genesis keying phase is new startup logic.